guylyons/guy-hugo/content/posts/2018/exec-path-in-emacs.md

 - emacs

 ---
-Being able to run your everyday terminal commands in Emacs is really handy, but if you haven't configured your PATH, you probably don't have access to them.
+Being able to run your everyday terminal commands in eshell is really handy, but if you haven't configured your PATH, you probably don't have access to them.

 Similar to the $PATH variable in Bash, in Emacs you'll need to set your 'exec-path' and your "PATH" via setenv.